Imported Transactions: The Needs Review Workflow

 2. Review weekly.
 Don’t let transactions pile up for months.
 A weekly review of 10-20 transactions takes a few minutes.
 A quarterly review of 200 transactions takes much longer.

-3. Use Bulk Accept after checking.
-Scroll through matched transactions to verify the suggestions look right, then Bulk Accept to process them all at once.
+3. Use Accept All Matched after checking.
+Scroll through matched transactions to verify the suggestions look right, then use Accept All Matched to process them all at once.

 4. Handle transfers first.
-Look for transfer pairs and accept those before doing Bulk Accept.
+Look for transfer pairs and accept those before doing Accept All Matched.
 This prevents transfers from being accidentally accepted as regular transactions.

 5. Trust but verify the AI.
 AI suggestions are usually good, but always glance at the account and vendor before accepting.
 The AI learns from your corrections, so fixing mistakes early improves future accuracy.

 6. Use payee sibling categorization.
-When you categorize one transaction from a payee, check if similar transactions were auto-suggested.
+When you add one transaction from a payee, check if similar transactions were auto-suggested.
 This can save several clicks.

 7. Create rules from repeated corrections.
 If you keep correcting the same payee to the same account, create a rule so you never have to do it again.